 As a Graduate on the 24 month programme you will support the business and learn about the company, products and customers we support.
 The programme starts with an initial 8 weeks of training on NI products, solutions and approaches.
 During this time you will have full support from your manager and team leader as well as current graduates on the programme.

 You will be provided with regular support and ongoing training throughout the ELP programme.
-A lot of your learning will be on the job training where you will learn key skills in technical pre- and post-sales support as well as understanding customer requirements and developing proofs of concepts with Field Sales.
+A lot of your learning will be on the job training where you will learn key skills in technical pre- and post-sales support.
 You will also find yourself running and delivering technical seminars and professional training to customers to help them get the best out of our products.
-There are also Group projects to get involved in which will give you an insight into the products we offer and how they can be used in exciting and innovative ways.
+There is also a technical group project to get involved in which will give you an insight into the products we offer and how they can be used in exciting and innovative ways You will be encouraged to look for opportunities to drive improvement within the roles, as you look to develop your own leadership skills

-As part of the ELP you will be based in one of our regional centres in either Newbury, UK, Kista, Sweden or Woerden, Netherlands.
-During the application process you will be asked to state a preference of location.
+ELP Engineers work together in a regional team to serve customers from UK, Netherlands, Belgium, Luxembourg, Denmark, Norway, Sweden, Finland and Iceland.
+As part of the ELP you will be based in one of our regional centres; Newbury (UK), Kista (Sweden) or Woerden (Netherlands).
+During the application process, you will be asked to state a preference of location.

 Thierry, Application Engineering Specialist - Free University of Brussels Meng Electronics and Information Technology